bit-shift-io/fido-and-kitch/README.md

 https://www.mapeditor.org/

+File > Preferences > check 'Embed tilesets'
-Save the map as tmx but will need to be exported as .lua to be loaded
+Save the map as tmx but will need to be exported as .lua to be loaded.

 ## Contribute